 Identical to BIO 391 with a lab component in which students will apply the methods of ethology in field and laboratory conditions and conduct an original research project centered on animal behavior.
-Prerequisite: BIO 214 with a minimum grade of D.

-BIO 399.
-Evolution.
-3 Hours.
+BIO 399, Evolution, 3 Hours,

 Introduction to the facts and theories of biological evolution.
 Topics include a historical overview, the evidence for evolution, adaptation and natural selection, the evolution of diversity, the fossil record, extinction, evo-devo, genomics, and evolutionary genetics.
-Prerequisite: BIO 214 with a minimum grade of D.

 BIO 400.
-Evolutionary & Integrative Biology.
+Evolutionary & Integrative Biology (with lab).
 4 Hours.